Lizon57/maccabiApp/src/components/app-layout/app-option-bar/README.md

 Currently, AppOptionBar renders twice:

 1. **Up to laptop wide** - Will render as fixed bar at page (absolute) bottom.
-2. **From lap top wide** - As part of LaptopWidePlusAppHeader cmp, just before search cmp.
+2. **From laptop wide** - As part of LaptopWidePlusAppHeader cmp, just before search cmp.

 ## Contains